sgtcortez/instagram-info/Readme.md

 # How to Use

-To make thigs work, you will need to log in on instagram in the webbrowser, then, open the developer mode and parse the source code(`get_infos.js`).
+To make thigs work, you will need to log in on instagram in the webbrowser, then, open the developer mode and paste the source code(`get_infos.js`).
 Then, just call the main function: `start_fetch` providing the instagram username of the user ...
 For example:
 ```js